 “I think Norman’s mother knew by 1946 that he was dead, but that was after writing letters to find him.
 However like your other mother’s Norman’s mother searched for her son among the wounded.
 She visited hospitals to check scar sites etc. on some of the wounded.
 The newspapers printed photos of young men who had lost their memory or were confused PTSD as we would call it today and many women went to identify them.
 She held on to the hope for those six years that he would come home.
 She told the insurance man to take his money back as he would be coming back.
 They even contacted the Salvation Army.
 So many people looking for their missing loved ones.
 Very sad.
 One nice thing was the family of Arthur Posselt sent food parcels from SA to Norman’s mother as there was rationing. ”

-The only correspondence I have is that received by the 3 families on 6 Sep 1948 a copy of which is shown above.
+The only correspondence I have is that received by the 3 families on 6 Sep 1948.

-My Graney Bowen had to endure the same wait for news of Donald.
+My Gran Bowen had to endure the same wait for news of Donald.

 P2182 Boon, Fortune, Martin